 The Concept of Art

 Martial arts being a form of art, we cannot ignore the role the word ‘art’ plays in an understanding of it.
 This word has significantly contributed to the status of the system.
 Art is a term that carries an abstract meaning depending on the person using it.
-So labelling karate as a martial art would also depend on the reason they perform it, and whether personal development and challenges are a part of their goal.
+So labeling karate as a martial art would also depend on the reason they perform it, and whether personal development and challenges are a part of their goal.

-I believe martial arts to be a more holistic, encompassing discipline; there is a lot more to it that the name itself, there’s the philosophy, the etiquette, the determination, and most importantly, the inner drive.
+I believe martial arts to be a more holistic, encompassing discipline; there is a lot more to it than the name itself, there’s the philosophy, the etiquette, the determination, and most importantly, the inner drive.